Tip 1: Carefully fill out the Course Work section

 Tip 4: For reapplicants*: double check your entire application (*Reapplicants are current applicants who applied and submitted an AMCAS application in a previous cycle.)

 Most of the information you entered in the previous year’s application will roll over if you previously submitted an application.
 In addition to any updates you wish to make to your application, you will want to check everything thoroughly before submitting.
 If your previous application was verified, please keep any changes the Verification Team made to any part of your application.

-Be sure to bookmark theand the other to help you complete the application.
-Follow us on Twitter for additional tips, resources, and answers to your questions.
+Be sure to bookmark the AMCAS Instruction Manual and the other tools and tutorials to help you complete the application.
+Follow us on Twitter @amcasinfo for additional tips, resources, and answers to your questions.

 With these tips and best practices in hand, we wish you much success on your path to medical school!